Ultiminer/CONSTEXPR_MATH/README.md

 ﻿# CONSTEXPR_MATH
 Replica of the cmath library using constexpr functions and fixpoint/newton iteration methods.
 # Additions
-Added an Auto Differentiation method and a macro-header for convenient macro use
+Incoperated a complete functional representation of ALL operations involving complex numbers and a macro-header for convenient macro use